Gentlecare Ambulatory Anesthesia Servs. v GEICO Ins. Co. (2019 NY Slip Op 51684(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Joy F. Campanelli, J.), entered March 1, 2017.
-The order granted defendant’s motion for summary judgment dismissing the complaint and denied plaintiff’s cross motion for summary judgment.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Harriet L. Thompson, J.), entered May 4, 2018.
+The order, insofar as appealed from, denied defendant’s motion for summary judgment dismissing the complaint.

-In this action by a provider to recover assigned first-party no-fault benefits, plaintiff appeals from an order of the Civil Court which granted defendant’s motion for summary judgment dismissing the complaint on the ground that the amounts plaintiff sought to recover were in excess of the workers’ compensation fee schedule and denied plaintiff’s cross motion for summary judgment.
+In this action by a provider to recover assigned first-party no-fault benefits, defendant appeals from so much of an order of the Civil Court as denied defendant’s motion which had sought summary judgment dismissing the complaint on the ground that plaintiff’s assignor failed to appear for duly scheduled independent medical examinations (IMEs).
+The Civil Court, in effect, limited the issue for trial, pursuant to CPLR 3212 (g), to whether defendant established that plaintiff’s assignor had failed to appear for duly scheduled IMEs.

-For the reasons stated in BQE Acupuncture, P.C., as Assignee of Carrington, Earnel v State Farm Mut.
-Auto.
-Ins.
-Co. (___ Misc 3d ___, 2019 NY Slip Op _____ [appeal No. 2017-905 K C], decided herewith), the order is affirmed.
+For the reasons stated in Allay Med.
+Servs., P.C., as Assignee of Mills, Keith A. v Metropolitan Gen. Ins.
+Co. (___ Misc 3d ___, 2019 NY Slip Op _____ [appeal No. 2017-2389 K C], decided herewith), the order, insofar as appealed from, is reversed and defendant’s motion for summary judgment dismissing the complaint is granted.

 ENTER: